felipechavarropolania/felipechavarropolania/README.md

 ## Research in progress

+## Research in progress

-### A Valid Action Is Not Enough
+### A Valid Action Is Not Enough: Evaluating LLM Agents Against Evidence and Decision Rules

+Structured output can make an agent action parseable without making it justified.

-Evaluating whether syntactically valid LLM-agent actions are justified by current evidence and decision rules.
+This study evaluates whether syntactically valid final actions are supported by the current evidence and consistent with the task’s declared decision rule.

 Internal concept:

+> **State-bound validity:** an action must be both executable and justified by current evidence and rules.

 > **State-bound validity**